riccardo1803/Wilson-algorithm-RSF/README.md

 and mathematical proof that it is a sampling algorithm for the Random Spanning Forest (chapter 3)

-- wilson1.mp4 -
+- wilsonRSF.py -
-A simulation of the implemented algorithm, 8x8 grid, with parameter q = 0.05.
+Python file containing all the functions I implemented